 A Resource for You

 Are you looking for a tool to help plan and track effective, rigorous instructional practices?
-Educators use the Rigor Relevance Framework® to develop both instruction and assessment, to select strategies for differentiating instruction, and to facilitate higher achievement goals.
+Educators use the Rigor Relevance Framework® to develop both instruction and assessment, to select strategies for differentiating instruction for ELL students, and to facilitate higher achievement goals.

 The views expressed in this article are those of the author and do not necessarily represent those of HMH.